 2. Secure your domain name.
 There are hundreds of places you can go to secure a domain name.
 I personally use Go Daddy.
 It’s cheap, dependable, and easy to use to manage multiple domain names.
 If you haven’t figured out what domain name you want, you might want to take advantage of some great research tools to figure it out.
 Bustaname.com is a favorite of mine to throw names at quickly and easily to see if they are available.
 If you are considering purchasing aftermarket, Sedo.com and Snapnames.com are my favs for that.
 Once you have your domain name, you’ll need to change the nameservers.
 Steps for this vary depending on your choice of hosting and domain registrar.

 3. Install WordPress.
 If you chose Bluehost, or a comparable hosting company, this is as easy as launching their Simple Scripts control panel and choosing your domain name to install WordPress on.
 It’s a one button install, and once this is complete, you will be given the log in info to access your fresh new blog.
 WordPress is dead easy to use, but if you need some help, be sure to take a walk through on their tutorials to get familiarized with the basics.
+You can also hire a web designer to do it for you.
+You can check out Chatter Marketing here.

 4. Find a WordPress template.
 This is one of my favorite steps in the process.
 Sure you could hire a professional designer and drop $2000 on a unique design, but there are literally thousands of quality professional grade WordPress themes out there.
 I’ve spent hundreds of hours looking through and staying on top of the best of the best.
 My personal favorite resources are the following list of gems: